nischal-subedi/nischal-subedi.github.io/README.md

 - [ ] Add about me page
 - [ ] Add short notes
 - [ ] Add links to random stuff i code

+Migration done to docusaurus, new code at main.